 Theater: With 107 seats, dance floor, stage and movie screen, the theater is able to provide many events.
 Live music is extremely popular and we strive to provide a variety of high quality entertainment Movies and documentaries have been well received.
 Events from sing-a-longs to cooking contests have been in demand when paired with some other entertainment .We have a popular and intimate “Bistro” area with popcorn, snacks, soft drinks, wine and beer.
 The theater is available for other community groups and has worked well with the library, LW (Learning in Retirement), schools.
 The theater recently upgraded to a digial projection system and new sound system

-Art on Main: On a Saturday in August TLCFA holds a juried art show and sale.
-The park is filled with artists exhibiting their work and sometimes demonstrating their techniques, music, food from local restaurants, and a youth art sale.
-Seven such fairs have been held to date.
+Art on Main: On the 2nd Saturday every August TLCFA holds a juried art show and sale.
+The park is filled with artists exhibiting their work ( and sometimes demonstrating their techniques), food, beverages, and music.
 Attendance has been excellent, and many artists say it is their favorite summer event.

 Outdoor Art: Two murals commissioned by TLCFA have contributed to the aesthetic appeal of our downtown.
 One, covering the formerly blank side wall of a landmark restaurant, depicting 13 historic buildings; the other shows a scene from our new Three Eagles bike trail.